dokku-alt/dokku-alt/README.md

     $ curl https://raw.github.com/progrium/gitreceive/master/installer | bash

-This will install `gitreceive` into /usr/local/bin
+This will install `gitreceive` into `/usr/local/bin`.
+Alternatively, clone this repo and put `gitreceive` wherever you want.

 ## Using gitreceive